timescale/docs/api/_hyperfunctions/max_n_by/into_values.md

         type: MaxNBy
         description: >
           The aggregate to return the results from.
-Note that the exact type here will vary based on the type of data stored.
+Note that the exact type here varies based on the type of data stored.
       - name: dummy
         type: ANYELEMENT
         description: >